ftatp/AutoMobility/README.md

 When we need to include knowledge of the forces and moments acting on the vehicle, we're performing Dynamic Modeling.
 In this model, we have to control the throttle and break of the vehicle to make the vehicle to move in the required speed on the road.
 You can check the implemention of the vehicle speed on the code.

 ### Model Mixing
-Using the above 2 models, we can control the vehicle to run on the required trajectory, as ypu can imagine the the car have a steering wheel, an accelerator (throttle), and break.
+Using the above 2 models, we can control the vehicle to run on the required trajectory, as you can imagine the car have a steering wheel, an accelerator (throttle), and break.
 The final implementation of the vehicle modeling is about making a 3d simualator using the CARLA Unreal game engine.

 The required path is provided as the data, and we can use this in the implement of pure pursuit or stanley method.
 Check the result of the development in the following video :
 <p align="center">